Obstacles to Energy Infrastructure: Interconnecting New Generation

 Details

-Queues for new generators to connect to the grid are getting longer and longer, even as the total amount of new GWs entering the system remains stagnant.
-In this panel, researchers and practitioners will come together to discuss the state of interconnection delays, the costs new generators face when trying to join the grid, and policy solutions being implemented or considered to help relieve this bottleneck.
+Despite some recent improvements, queues for new generators to connect to the grid remain long and continue to pose a challenge to the speed with which new generators can come online.
+On Monday, October 27, Resources for the Future (RFF) hosted a webinar entitled “Obstacles to Energy Infrastructure: Interconnecting New Generation”.
+During this event, researchers and experts came together to discuss the state of interconnection delays, the costs new generators face when trying to join the grid, and policy solutions being implemented or considered to help relieve this bottleneck.

-Resources for the Future (RFF) is hosting a series of webinars to discuss the critical need to build more energy infrastructure more quickly, policy efforts to facilitate this need, and the many remaining obstacles to growing energy infrastructure.
-Join RFF on Monday, October 27th for the third session focused on interconnection.
+This webinar was the third in the Obstacles to Energy Infrastructure series hosted by RFF, and discussed critical need to build more energy infrastructure more quickly, policy efforts to facilitate this need, and the many remaining obstacles to growing energy infrastructure.

 Speakers